 Support inter-office PBX networking and secure and non-secure routed data paths.
 Examples of these applications are discussed later in this paper.
 Points of Failure because integral CSU/DSUs eliminate the need for a cable between the WAN port of the router and the CSU/DSU (DTE interface), a potential point of failure may have been eliminated.
 This may be true if cables were prone to failure, which typically they are not.
 However, the nonintegrated solution also provides relief from a single point of failure.
 Should a problem occur in a router with integral CSU/DSU - much more likely than a cable failure - onsite troubleshooting to determine which internal component has failed will be necessary.
 If the results of the testing are in any way inconclusive or ambiguous, replacing the entire router may appear to be needed, when in fact the problem actually may be a network service problem, easily identified by an external CSU/DSU.
 If diagnostic testing capabilities of an integral CSU/DSU were deemed comparable to those of a nonintegrated CSU/DSU then the integral CSU/DSU solution would provide a superior solution.
 However, this is not the case by design.
 Many non-integrated CSU/DSUs offer superior fault isolation through comprehensive line and BERT diagnostic testing.
 This briefing concludes that troubleshooting the rare cable failure and its repair, is much easier and far less disruptive to the network operation than troubleshooting and replacing of a router, or the integral CSU installed in the router.
-Space Saving For central site rack mounting of large numbers of WAN links, the initial size of the router(s) with integral CSU/DSUs takes much more real estate than that of a high density CSU/DSU shelf.
-For example, two DSU/DSUs using GDC's Spectra- Comm 2000 shelf require only 1.75" (44.45 mm) of rack beight, and up to 16 CSU/DSU units can be housed in the SpectraComm 5000 shelf, which s only 7" high (180 mm).
+Space Saving For central site rack mounting of large numbers of WAN links, the initial size of the router(s) with integral CSU/DSUs takes up much more real estate than that of a high density CSU/DSU shelf.
+For example, two CSU/DSUs using GDC's Spectra- Comm 2000 shelf require only 1.75" (44.45 mm) of rack height, and up to 16 CSU/DSU units can be housed in the SpectraComm 5000 shelf, which is only 7" high (180 mm).

-SU/DSUs.
+Power Savings of power is not usually a benefit put forth by the proponents of integral CSU/DSUs.
 Why?
 Routers are designed for environmentally controlled computer rooms.

-Souters typically exhaust a considerable amount of heat consuming a high amount of BTUs.
-When a CSU/DSU is placed inside a router it becomes part of the power computer are typically AC powered with backup power (if supplied) was generator.
+Routers typically exhaust a considerable amount of heat consuming a high amount of BTUs.
+When a CSU/DSU is placed inside a router it becomes part of the power consumption equation.
+Routers are typically AC powered with backup power (if supplied) provided via generator.